navapbc/template-infra/docs/infra/develop-and-test-infrastructure-in-isolation-using-workspaces.md

 terraform -chdir=infra/$app_name/service workspace new ly
 ```

-Verify that the new workspace was created and selected
+Verify that the new workspace was created and selected:

 ```bash
 # List all workspaces, with a * next to the selected workspace